 As I’ll get into later on, there are a lot of conflicting reports on essential oil safety.
 One reason is because there is no standardization for purity in the United States and any essential oil could technically be considered “therapeutic” here.
 So, make sure you are using quality genuine essential oils.

-Here’s the cliff notes version of tests to look for from a reputable essential oil company, such as Young Living.
+Here’s the cliff notes version of tests to look for from a reputable essential oil company.
 Third party verification and in-house testing would be optimal as well:

 Tests for Quality Essential Oils

 - Specific Gravity

 Not So Common Sense Caveats on Safety Reports

 Here’s one of the reasons I began looking for peer reviewed articles on efficacy of essential oils…conflicts of interest.
 Obviously, I use one company because it is the one which has proven to be reliable in results for my family, my clients, and myself.
 Still, I strive to make sure that I’m not blindly following a suggestion without backing it up.
 My true love is the science of essential oils, and I want to know why they work!